germsvel/germsvel.github.io/_drafts/elixir_supervisors_and_their_strategies.md

 end
 {% endhighlight %}

-By using `use Supervisor` (the module-based supervisor), we are able to perform additional actions during initialization since we use the `init/2` callback.
+By using `use Supervisor`, we are able to perform additional actions during initialization since we use the `init/2` callback.
 For example, we may want to set up an ETS table where we could persist data related to the supervisor's children.